 Speaking to ABC associate KTRK-TV in Houston, Elvis Sedeño, Aguilera-Mederos’ brother-in-law, stated the driving force’s spouse received a call from Colorado Thursday; however, he grew concerned after Aguilera-Mederos did not return her calls.

-During the interview outdoor his the front door, Sedeño learned four people had died in the crash and that his brother-in-law turned into arrested for investigation of four counts of vehicular homicide.
+During the interview outdoor his front door, Sedeño learned four people had died in the crash and that his brother-in-law had into arrested for investigation of four counts of vehicular homicide.
 “It’s hard to accept as true with, it’s hard to agree with,” Sedeño instructed newshounds Friday.
 “Thank God he’s OK.
 However, I also feel bad for the human beings who have died.”

-He stated his sister — Aguilera-Mederos’ wife — changed into hurting after studying the details of the crash.
+He stated his sister, Aguilera-Mederos’ wife, changed into hurting after studying the details of the crash.

 The man’s brother-in-regulation additionally advised newshounds he believed Aguilera-Mederos changed into using back to Houston earlier than the lethal crash occurred.
 Sedeño informed reporters his brother-in-regulation, who’s from Cuba and who turned into within the U.S. Legally on an inexperienced card at the time of the crash, has been an everlasting resident approximately four or 5 years.